JJBR13/Justin-Brown-milestone-project-one/TEST.md

 Steps:

-I. Open the website in the browser
+I. Open the website in the browser<br>
 II.
-Click the social media icon
+Click the social media icon<br>
 III.
-Ensure it opens in a new window
+Ensure it opens in a new window <br>
 IV.
 Repeat all steps on all pages

 Expected: